August 12, 2019

 There’s nothing quite like seeing the joy on someone’s face after they’ve taken their first shots.
 NSSF’s +ONESMMovement encourages experienced shooters to invite a newcomer to the range.
 Have your friends new to firearms watch this video on range safety and etiquette before they go.

 Are you a handgun shooter only?
 Then pick up a shotgun and give sporting clays a try.
 Are you primarily a shotgun shooter?
 Then hone your handgun skills or sign up for a local International Defensive Pistol Association (IDPA) match.
 Learn about different target sports and see instructional videos at LetsGoShooting.org.

-Find a range or National Shooting Sports Month event near you
+Find a National Shooting Sports Month Event Near You

 At LetsGoShooting.org, you’ll find all the events ranges and retailers across the country have scheduled to celebrate the shooting sports during August.
 If none are listed in your area, use the website to locate a range near you to enjoy a fun are, safe day of target shooting.

 Ask your spouse, partner, boyfriend or girlfriend to go shooting.
 You’ll have a great time together.
 Send an email invitation to them at LetsGoShooting.org.
 (By the way, women are the fastest growing segment in target shooting, and more gear than ever is being designed for their fit and comfort, so don’t hesitate for a moment to ask the favorite woman in your life to join you on the range.)